awsdocs/aws-global-accelerator-dev-guide/doc_source/getting-started.md

 Create a listener to process inbound connections from your users to Global Accelerator\.

 **Note**
-To complete this task by using an API operation instead of the console, see [https://docs.aws.amazon.com/global-accelerator/latest/api/API_CreateListener.html](https://docs.aws.amazon.com/global-accelerator/latest/api/API_CreateListener.html) in the *AWS Global Accelerator API Reference*\.
+To complete this task by using an API operation instead of the console, see [CreateListener](https://docs.aws.amazon.com/global-accelerator/latest/api/API_CreateListener.html) in the *AWS Global Accelerator API Reference*\.

+## To create a listener

 1. On the **Add listener** page, enter the ports or port ranges that you want to associate with the listener\.
 Listeners support ports 1\-65535\.